vernonclarke/SPNfinal/README.md

 3. **Install [Jupyter Notebook](https://jupyter.org)**

-   The simplest method is to install Jupyter Notebook via Conda using the command in Terminal:
+   The simplest method is to install Jupyter Notebook is via Conda using the command in Terminal:

    ```bash
    conda install -c conda-forge notebook